exoscale/pithos/_includes/concepts.md

 -   Ring: The global storage service.
 -   Region: A location denominator, mapping to a physical location where bucket object data is stored.
--   Storage Class: Denotes the redundancy at which data is stored, see the [[\#storage-classes][storage classes]] documentation for per storage-class specifics.
+-   Storage Class: Denotes the redundancy at which data is stored.
 -   Bucket: Logical aggregation of objects sharing common properties.
 -   Object: Representation of a file as uploaded by a client.
--   Tenant: A client-organization
+-   Tenant: A client-organization.
--   User: A member of a tenant, identified by a unique ID or email address
+-   User: A member of a tenant, identified by a unique ID or email address.

-Additionally, pithos internals stores information in different location:
+Additionally, pithos internals stores information in different locations:

--   Keystore: ring global ID to details storage
+-   Keystore: ring global ID to details storage.
--   Metastore: ring global lightweight storage of bucket owner and location
+-   Metastore: ring global lightweight storage of bucket owner and location.

 -   Keystore: Interface allowing ID to tenant, group and other details lookup